Spanish wine regions. Where to go, what to drink and eat, when in Spain.

 The area around Tierra De Cameros is another great spot.
-The scenery here is so surprising you ‘re going to be shocked when you drive by.
+The scenery here is so surprising you’re going to be delighted when you drive by.
 This area also boasts grottoes and large caves.
-It’s worth your time, absolutely.

 The Camino de Santiago or Camino de Santiago, along with wines, is also a great protagonist in this region; the route crosses the entire area including the capital Logroño and two of its most interesting cities, Nájera and Santo Domingo de la Calzada.
-There is a spectacular parador in the latter, and a church with one of Spain ‘s highest and most beautiful baroque towers.
+There is a spectacular Parador in the latter and a church with one of Spain’s highest and most beautiful baroque towers.
 San Millán de la Cogolla is a place of great stunning features with two monasteries: the Suso, known as the one above, with Moorish architecture and the Yuso from the 16th century, known as the one below, which somehow resembles the Monastery.
-For El Escorial and houses glosses of the Emilianenses containing the first words written in Castilian or Castilian
+For El Escorial and houses glosses of the Emilianenses containing the first words written in Castilian.

 Fans of big game hunting like the wild boar, roe deer and deer flock to Tierra de Cameros in the mountains that divide La Rioja from Soria province in Castilla y León, one of the most spectacular mountain sceneries with the greatest ecological benefit.
 Around the peninsula.

 Spanish wines from classic Penedès